mmerce/bigml-ruby/README.md

 ```

 With that environment set up, connection to BigML will be automatically
 initialized when needed.
-Otherwise, you can set your autentication explicitly
+Otherwise, you can set your authentication explicitly
 by instantiating the BigML class as follows.